 The annual meeting of The Ohio Municipal League shall be held at a time and a place to be designated by the Board of Trustees.

-Special meetings of the League, other than as provided in Article X, may be called by the President, by the Board of Trustees, or by not less than any twenty-five (25) city or village members upon ten (10) days written notice mailed to each member of the League stating the purpose or purposes of such meeting, and no other subject shall be there considered.
+Special meetings of The Ohio Municipal League, other than as provided in Article V, may be called by the President, by the Board of Trustees, or by not less than any twenty-five (25) city or village members upon ten (10) days written notice mailed to each member of the League stating the purpose or purposes of such meeting, and no other subject shall be there considered.

 Section 3. -QUORUM

-The presence of representatives from twenty percent (20%) of the member cities and villages shall constitute a quorum at any meeting of The Ohio Municipal League.
+The presence of representatives from a majority of those present of the member cities and villages shall constitute a quorum at any annual or special meeting of The Ohio Municipal League.

 Section 1. - APPOINTMENT

-The President shall appoint such committees as may be deemed necessary for the proper conduct of the work of the League.
+The President shall appoint such ad hoccommittees as may be deemed necessary for the proper conduct of the work of the League.